yatheeshpateel/Insurance-Premium-Prediction/README.md

 Scikit-learn

 # Methodology
-The project uses a machine learning model to predict the insurance premium of individuals.
-The following steps were taken:
+The project uses a machine learning model to predict the insurance premium of individuals.The following steps were taken:

 Data Preprocessing: The dataset was cleaned and preprocessed by handling missing values, encoding categorical variables, and scaling numerical variables.